Ecological Health in Neighbourhoods; a review.

 It has shaped our work in our neighbourhood and every action I take is through a lens that has been created by this work.

-Ross Walker, Director, Circular Margate
+Ross Walker, Director of Bon Volks and Circular Margate

 The programme built long lasting relationships and a genuine community.
 Professionally it has allowed me to start to build an ecological health framework that can be applied to my work.